-- All collateral accounts which include a debt service reserve account c) The Group has a long-term loan maturing in March 2021, which was disbursed on March 26, 2015, at a fixed interest rate of 2.04%.
+- All collateral accounts which include a debt service reserve account - Assignment of the borrower's right, title and interest prescribed in specified term sheets relating to the gas transportation agreements, receivables and inventory - Assignment of insurance policies - Assignment of the NGC Pipeline Company Limited's shares owned by NGC - Guarantees by NGC - c) The Group has a long-term loan maturing in March 2021, which was disbursed on March 26, 2015, at a fixed interest rate of 2.04%.
 Semi-annual payments of principal and interest for the loan commenced in September 2015.
 The loan facility is unsecured and was used to repay the outstanding balances on the Long-term senior bonds due April 2017 and April 2020 as well as to finance the early repayment premium on the two facilities.